refinedev/refine/documentation/tutorial/routing/redirects/react-router/index.md

 Let's update our `<CreateProduct />` component and provide a `redirect` parameter to let users continue to edit the created product after a successful form submission.

-Try to update your `src/pages/products/create.tsx` file with the following lines:
+Update your `src/pages/products/create.tsx` file by adding the following lines:

 ```tsx title="src/pages/products/create.tsx"
 import { useForm, useSelect } from "@refinedev/core";